kelihlodversson/kelihlodversson.github.io/_posts/2018-04-06-blitter-life.md

 > 1. Any live cell with more than three live neighbours dies, as if by overpopulation.
 > 1. Any dead cell with exactly three live neighbours becomes a live cell, as if by reproduction.

-Now how do we implement this on the Blitter?
-The Blitter can't count pixels, or does it?
+The BLiTTER can't count pixels directly — but let's see how close we can get.

-Let's assume that the initial pattern is stored in a monochrome bitmap.
+Assuming the initial pattern is stored in a monochrome bitmap, my first sketch of an algorithm looked like this:
-Initially, the steps
-I had in mind to generate the next generation constist roughly of these:

-1. Munge the initial bitmap, copying each pixel to one word per pixel in the original bitmap.
-(A sort of a reverse chunky to planar conversion.)
+1. Expand the bitmap, copying each pixel to one word per pixel.
+(A reverse chunky-to-planar conversion.)
-2. While we're at it, include info on the pixel to the left and the right of the pixel.
+2. While we're at it, include info on the pixel to the left and right.
-2. Merge into the data, the six pixels above and below the current pixel.
+3. Merge in the six pixels from the rows above and below.
-3. Loop through the extracted pixels a few times, use the smudge mode and halftone patterns to convert the surrounding pixel data into a count of pixels
+4. Loop through the extracted pixels a few times, using smudge mode and halftone patterns to convert neighbour data into a count.
-4. Last run through the smudge would combine the current pixel with the pixel counts and the rules of the game to determine whether to write or clear the pixel.
+5. On the last pass, combine the current pixel with the count and the rules to determine the next state.
-5. Convert these wide pixels back to the original bitmap.
+6. Convert the wide pixels back to the original bitmap.
-6. profit!
+7. profit!

-Here's what I ran into: There are in total 9 pixels surrounding each pixel, if I wanted to count them using the halftone registers as a lookup table, I can only map 4 pixels at a time.
-Then, the final count has to fit into 4 bits together with the actual pixel so I can build the decision table.
-Representing a number from 0 through 9 requires 4 bits, but luckily, we only need to count to 4, as anything higher than 4 has the same result.
+Here's what I ran into: there are 9 pixels surrounding each pixel, but the halftone registers can only map 4 pixels at a time.
+And the final count has to fit into 4 bits alongside the pixel itself for the decision table.
+Representing 0–9 needs 4 bits — but luckily we only need to count to 4, since anything higher produces the same result.

-I revised my algorithm and describe it in some details below.
+I revised the algorithm accordingly.
+The details follow.

 ## 1. Count surrounding rows first